GalaxyHunters/VIVID3D/docs/source/userguide/solar_system.rst

     solar_system.frames[0].model.meshes[0].material.emission_strength = 5

 Our Solar System also has two asteroid belts:
-    - The first is located between Mars and Jupyter, and is called `The Asteroid Belt<https://en.wikipedia.org/wiki/Asteroid_belt>`
+    - The first is located between Mars and Jupyter, and is called `The Asteroid Belt <https://en.wikipedia.org/wiki/Asteroid_belt>`_
-    - The second is located beyond Neptune, and is called `The Kuiper Belt<https://en.wikipedia.org/wiki/Kuiper_belt>`
+    - The second is located beyond Neptune, and is called `The Kuiper Belt <https://en.wikipedia.org/wiki/Kuiper_belt>`_

 We will model the asteroids as a circular PointCloud:

 .. jupyter-execute::

-    asteroid_material = vivid3d.Material(1, 1, 0.7) # Asteroids are primarily heavy metallic elements, with a rough semi-reflective texture
+    asteroid_material = vivid3d.Material(1, .8, 0.7) # Asteroids are primarily heavy metallic elements, with a rough semi-reflective texture

     def create_asteroid_field(distance, scale, count):
         points = []